Detoxing mercury taught me how my body functions

 Various studies from Pubmed, universities etc, show the damage heavy metals and other toxins can cause to our systems.
-Over time and generations, our chemical pathways become overloaded with substances that inhibit our cells’ abilities.
+Over time and generations, my chemical pathways become overloaded with substances that inhibit my cells’ abilities.
 As more of these pathways become clogged up, my methylation, or metabolism function declines.
-To get things running again, I have to absorb enough nutrients to clean out and rebuild our cells.
+To get things running again, I have to absorb enough nutrients to clean out and rebuild my cells.
 This isn’t easy to do with poor digestion, so I supplement nutrition in several ways.

 The following is my story about the information I’ve pulled together in order to understand how to do this for myself.
-I had a slightly rough experience with a heavy toxicity.
-This allowed me to figure out how my body does and doesn’t like to detox.
-I don’t suggest anyone try any of this, I’m just sharing a story.
+I had a slightly rough experience with a heavy toxicity, which allowed me to figure out how my body does and doesn’t like to detox.
+I don’t suggest anyone try any of this, I’m just sharing my story.

 Digestion is key

 Having proper stomach acid is extremely important for health.
 Without it, I cannot utilize various nutrients from my food.
 Stomach acid is required to digest B12, and without proper fat digestion, I’m most likely dumping oxalates into my bloodstream and tissues.
 Oxalates may be connected to a lot of health issues, so I wanted to get my stomach acid and fat digestion in check before going further once I realized all of this.